ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 Azure SQL DW is a great choice to store cleaned and prepared results for future analytics.
 Azure HDInsight can be used to perform those services for Azure SQL DW.

 Azure SQL Data Warehouse (SQL DW) is a relational database store that is optimzied for analytic workloads.
 Azure SQL DW scales based on partitioned tables.
 Tables can be partitioned across multiple nodes.
 Azure SQL DW nodes are selected at the time of creation.
 They can scale after the fact, but that's an active process that might require data movement.
 This is sometimes a time consuming and expensive process, so should be done carefully.
-Please see [SQL Data Warehouse - Manage Compute](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-manage-compute-overview) for more information.
+See [SQL Data Warehouse - Manage Compute](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-manage-compute-overview) for more information.

 ### HBase